Modern Portfolio Theory: Real-World Applications

 This could be compared to the standard deviation of the portfolio, which is a proxy for its level of risk.

-The Pros and Cons of MPT
+The Pros and Cons of MPT and the Efficient Frontier

 Benefits:

-• Useful for investors who are trying to build diversified portfolios
+- Useful for investors who are trying to build diversified portfolios

-• Useful for investors who are looking to invest in assets that are negatively correlated with their portfolio
+- Useful for investors who are looking to invest in assets that are negatively correlated with their portfolio

-• Encourages thinking about a well diversified portfolio and self-examination of your risk tolerance
+- Encourages thinking about a well diversified portfolio and self-examination of your risk tolerance

-• Can be used to diversify a portfolio in order to increase returns without a commensurate increase in risk
+- Can be used to diversify a portfolio in order to increase returns without a commensurate increase in risk

 Drawbacks:

-• The main criticism is that it evaluates portfolios based on variance rather than downside risk.
+- The main criticism is that it evaluates portfolios based on variance rather than downside risk.
 So two portfolios with the same variance and return are considered equally desirable, even though one might have frequent small changes vs the other having infrequent wipeout losses

 Final Thoughts on MPT

-Overall, MPT is a helpful tool for investors who are looking to build a diversified portfolio.
+Overall, MPT is a helpful tool for investors who are looking to build a portfolio.
 However, it's important to understand the limitations of the theory and how it applies to your specific investment goals.
 If you're new to the idea, perhaps it might help to apply it to a small portion of your overall portfolio first, to get a feel for it, before using it more widely.
 We are working on making it as easy as possible to apply theoretical concepts to your own portfolio on the Strabo dashboard.
 For further updates on MPT and other portfolio construction strategies, sign up for the platform today at the foot of the page.